infumap/infumap/tools/gpu/text_extraction/README.md

 - `GET /`
 - `GET /healthz`
+- `POST /pdf-extract`
-- `POST /convert`
+- `POST /convert` legacy alias

 ## Notes

-- The `/convert` endpoint now parses the multipart body directly from the request stream instead of using FastAPI `UploadFile`, so the service code does not spool uploads to temp files on disk.
+- The `/pdf-extract` endpoint parses the multipart body directly from the request stream instead of using FastAPI `UploadFile`, so the service code does not spool uploads to temp files on disk.
 - Marker still expects a file path, so the wrapper now feeds it an anonymous in-memory Linux `memfd` instead of a temp file on disk.
 - Because uploads stay in memory, the wrapper enforces an in-memory upload cap.